 In order to graduate, cadets must earn a total of 26 academic credits.
 The credits must include four in each of the following: English, mathematics, science and social science; two in a foreign language; one in computer technology; a half-credit each in English composition, health and speech (see Special Programs); as well as five and a half elective credits, which includes Military Science.

-AP courses are the most demanding classes offered at MMA and are taught at the college level.
+Advanced Placement, or AP courses, are the most demanding classes offered at MMA and are taught at the college level.
 They involve a greater commitment of time and effort than our standard curriculum.
 Cadets who are accepted into the program have the opportunity to earn college credit during their high school career upon successful completion of the College Board administered AP exam.